Home

 Who can use it?

-May I try REDCap without opening an account?
+May I try REDCap without opening a study account?

 Yes, absolutely.